eslint/rfcs/designs/2019-eslintrc-improvements/README.md

 - A fatal error by unused dependencies (E.g. [eslint/eslint#11396]).
 - A surprised behavior of `overrides` (see [details](#️-fix-a-surprised-behavior-of-overrides)).

 To make sure if this refactoring is effective to make easier to enhance, the PoC of this RFC has added enhancements.
-I don't think we require those enhancements in this RFC.
+I don't think this RFC requires those enhancements, but we can add.

 - ESLint checks the files which are matched by `overrides[].files` property automatically (see [details](#3-it-changes-the-processing-order-to-config-then-files-from-files-then-config)).
 - `overrides` supports `extends` and nested `overrides` (the logic is just recursive) ([eslint/eslint#8813]).